 Take Your Dog to the Vet

-Take a look at the paw pad every day and keep an eye out for any changes that worry you.
+Take a look at the paw pad every day and watch for any changes that worry you.
 This is probably the biggest mistake people make when it comes to helping a dog with a swollen paw-they think if they give them a little time, everything will go back to normal.

 There are many possible causes for a dog’s swollen paw, both serious and not so serious.
 Most of these problems can be cleared up on your own at home-just try to keep an eye on the affected area and seek veterinary help if you notice any changes.